cis198-2016s/slides/10/content.md

   are `Sync` are also `Sync`.
     - Immutable types (`&T`) and simple inherited mutability (`Box<T>`) are `Sync`.
-    - Actually, all types without interior mutability are inherently `Sync`.
+    - Actually, all types without interior mutability are inherently (and automatically) `Sync`.

 ---
 ## `Sync`